MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P00-Getting-Started/content.md

 - How to take advantage of mock data.
 - How to use different data types to make your **URL composable**—allowing you to easily add more features.
 - How to display data in tableviews with custom ui.
-- How to use delegation for view-to-view communication.w